Aleksandr Panayotov Aleksandrov: Biography

-On June 7, 1988, Aleksandrov launched aboard TM-5 as a research cosmonaut along with mission commander Anatoly Solovyev and Viktor Savinykh.
+On 7 June 1988, Aleksandrov launched aboard TM-5 as a research cosmonaut along with mission commander Anatoly Solovyev and Viktor Savinykh.
 Upon arriving at Mir, Aleksandrov became the first Bulgarian to reach a Soviet space station, as the Soyuz 33 mission carrying Georgi Ivanov failed to reach the Salyut 6 space station.
-On June 17, Aleksandrov returned aboard Soyuz TM-4 along with his fellow crew members.
+On 17 June, Aleksandrov returned aboard Soyuz TM-4 along with his fellow crew members.
 He, along with his crew-mates, spent just under 10 days in space.

 Aleksandrov later became Deputy Director of the Institute of Space Research, Bulgarian Academy of Sciences.

-Currently Aleksandrov works as a research scientist.
-He is married and has one child.
+He also worked as a research scientist.

+Aleksandrov was married and had one child.
+He died on 10 July 2026, at the age of 74.